Is Cognitive Behavioral Therapy for You? Maybe Not

 Maybe you are thinking about going to therapy.
 So you do a search on the Internet for information and you come across one of the more popular types of therapy, cognitive behavioral therapy (CBT).

 During your search you find that much of the information is vague and non-descript.
 In frustration you find the same generic information either cut and pasted or rewritten for the masses on various mental health sites.
-You find the basics, however cognitive behavioral therapy (CBT) is a combination of two therapies including: cognitive therapy (focusing on helping the patient change their irrational or dysfunctional thought patterns) and behavioral therapy (focusing on changing maladaptive actions and behaviors).
+You see that cognitive behavioral therapy (CBT) is sometimes explained as a combination of two therapies: cognitive therapy (focusing on helping the patient change their irrational or dysfunctional thought patterns) and behavioral therapy (focusing on changing maladaptive actions and behaviors).

 In this post I am going to discuss why there is no clear consensus on what cognitive behavioral therapy entails.
 In addition, I will list some of the potential reasons why CBT or some variations of CBT may not be an effective treatment for some people.

 When someone uses the term "CBT" can we be certain of what they mean?

 One of the problems in assessing whether or not CBT is an effective treatment for you is the fact that when people write about this type of therapy they usually speak in very general terms.
-Thomas A. Richards, Ph.D.Director of the Social Anxiety Institute has this to say about CBT:
+Thomas A. Richards, Ph.D., Director of the Social Anxiety Instiute has this to say about CBT: